garden-io/garden/docs/guides/configuration-files.md

       - b-integration-testing-backend
 ```

-Please note that in many cases you need to specify `include` or `exclude` directives to specify which files should
-belong to which module.
-See the next section for details.
+Note that you must use the `include` and/or `exclude` directives when module paths overlap.
+This is to help users steer away from subtle bugs that can occur when modules unintentionally consume source files from other modules.
+See the next section for details on including and excluding files.

 ### Including/excluding files and directories